 We arrived at the Marriott in time to change clothes and walk over to the beautiful Symphony Hall.
 Not only did we like Robert Goulet, but the two numbers performed by the Utah Symphony Orchestra at the beginning were also enjoyable.

 Our room at the Marriott was on the 14th floor facing north.
-What a spectacular view you have of downtown Salt Lake late at night.
-And most impressive to me was the view you have of the beautiful LDS Temple on Temple Square.
+What a spectacular view that was of downtown Salt Lake late at night.
+And most impressive to me was the view of the beautiful LDS Temple on Temple Square.

-As I looked at the Temple late at night I wondered why it was that the construction took 40 years to complete.
+As I looked at the Temple late at night, I wondered why its construction took 40 years to complete.
 Given the fact that we now have more modern construction techniques, I also realized a few other things.

-Not long afterward Brigham Young determined the foundation was insufficient and once again ordered the workmen to reset the foundation.
+Not long afterward, Brigham Young determined the foundation was insufficient and again ordered the workmen to reset the foundation.
 He announced the Temple must stand for a thousand years, even through the Millennium.
 So once again, they started over.

 Finally, I realized that things of lasting value usually take a long time to build.
-And the same is true of marriages as it is of temples.
-If they are endured they should be built on a solid foundation and the construction of both will take skill, time, effort, knowledge and patience.
+And the same is as true of marriages as it is of temples.
+If they are to endure, they must be built on a solid foundation.
+The construction of both will take skill, time, effort, knowledge, and patience.

-And it may be that after a few years of marriage we also may face difficult times and be tempted to give up.
-But like the Mormon pioneers and the Salt Lake Temple, we may have to start over working together on the marriage.
+It may be that after a few years of marriage, we may face difficult times and be tempted to give up.
+But like the Mormon pioneers and the Salt Lake Temple, we may have to start over, working together on the marriage.

 Things of lasting value usually take a long time to build.